schmittjoh/serializer/doc/reference/annotations.rst

 This allows you to mark properties which should be set as the value of the current element.
 Note that this has the limitation that any additional properties of that object must have the @XmlAttribute annotation.
+XMlValue also has property cdata.
+Which has the same meaning as the one in XMLElement.

 .. code-block :: php